 All Biochemistry & Biophysics PhD students are guaranteed funding, including stipend, full tuition, and health insurance while they are completing their studies and are maintaining satisfactory progress towards their degree.
 Student stipend in 2021-2022 is $35,000 (as of July 1, 2021).

 There are several sources of information about this program.
 Refer to the PhD Handbook for information about the PhD degree requirements and general information about the procedures to be followed in satisfying these requirements.
 The Brandeis University Bulletin provides additional details about the program.
 Requirements and deadlines for admission can be found on the Graduate School of Arts and Sciences.

-If you would like information from the Biochemistry and Biophysics Graduate program, please email either Dan Oprian or Doug Theobald, Program Chairs, or Emily Palmer, academic administrator for graduate programs in Biochemistry and Biophysics.
+If you would like information from the Biochemistry and Biophysics Graduate program, please email either Dorothee Kern, Program Chair, or Emily Palmer, academic administrator for graduate programs in Biochemistry and Biophysics.
 To be added to our mailing list, please complete the Request for Information form.